How to start a blog in 2025: the complete guide for beginners

 On the Add Themes window, you’ll see thousands of free themes you can choose from to install for your blog or website.
 You can also preview a theme before installing it, and use the search box to find a theme you are familiar with.

-My top recommendation is the Astra theme.
+For beginners starting a blog, my top recommendation is the Astra theme.
 Another safe choice is GeneratePress.
 In fact, 9% of the 23 million sites using WordPress use the Astra theme, and around 2% (487,000) use GeneratePress.

 Why only these two themes and not others?